Ehsanassdi/IT-Support-Home-Lab/Active Directory User Management/README.md

 Created an Organizational Unit called IT Support Lab to organize users and groups.

+Reason: Organize users and groups in Active Directory.

 Command used:

         New-ADOrganizationalUnit -Name "IT Support Lab" -Path "DC=ehsan,DC=local"